 If you haven’t done the usual round of tourist attractions before, then you should at least do a fly-by to see what the excitement is all about.
-The Space Needle will get you a great view of the city (but so will these other viewpoints for much cheaper), and Seattle Center is home to tons of attractions in its own right.
+The Space Needle will get you a great view of the city (but so will plenty of other viewpoints for much cheaper), but if you don't go up, it's still great for an up-close photo op.
+Seattle Center is home to tons of attractions, too.
 Visit the EMP Museum, take the kids to the Pacific Science Center, or catch a dinner show at Teatro Zinzanni.

 The Seattle Waterfront area is also a must-see.
 Pike Place Market is located close to the water so it’s a natural pairing.
 Grab lunch at the market and stroll among the vendors and then venture down to the water where you can stop by the Seattle Aquarium or take a ride on the Great Wheel.

 Many visitors also add one of Seattle’s museums into the lineup and they’re all worth a visit.
 See world-class art and special exhibitions at Seattle Art Museum, focus in on Asian art and history at the Seattle Asian Art Museum, or stop by the Museum of History and Industry (MOHAI) for a closer look at what makes Seattle unique.

 But once you’ve seen the usual suspect, branch out!
 Find out what makes Seattle such an awesome place.

 Go See A Game

 Depending on who you are, seeing a game may or may not be at the top of your tourist attraction list, but if it’s not, it should be.
 There are few other places where you’ll see exactly how enthusiastic Seattleites are about their sports teams (well, maybe a sports bar on a game day).
 The Seattle Mariners play baseball at Safeco Field, the Seahawks play football at CenturyLink Field, and the Seattle Sounders play soccer at CenturyLink Field as well.